csameshima/Capstone-Project/README.md

 ## Future Improvements
 Some ways to improve the performance of the AutoML model would be:
-Some ways to improve the performance would be:
 * Disable the ONNX compatibility to allow the stack ensemble model to perform.
 * Try different values of the n_cross_validation parameter.